Chart Color Schemes

 The level of residential development activity in Acacia Gardens is very low in comparison to the average area assessed nationally by AreaSearch

-AreaSearch analysis of ABS building approval numbers shows Acacia Gardens averaged approximately 6 new dwelling approvals per year over the past five financial years, totalling around 30 homes.
-As of FY-25/26, 1 approval has been recorded.
-Despite population decline in the area, new supply appears to have kept pace with demand, providing good choice for buyers.
+AreaSearch analysis of ABS building approval numbers, allocated from statistical area data, shows Acacia Gardens averaged around 6 new dwelling approvals per year over the past 5 financial years to FY26.
+This totals an estimated 30 homes.
+So far in FY26, 1 approval has been recorded.

-With around 1235 people per approval, Acacia Gardens exhibits characteristics of a mature, established area.
-Stable or declining population forecasts suggest less housing pressure in the future, creating favourable conditions for buyers.
+All new construction in Acacia Gardens has been detached dwellings, sustaining its suburban identity with family homes suited for buyers seeking space.
+With around 1235 people per approval, Acacia Gardens is a mature, established area.
+Stable or declining population forecasts suggest less housing pressure, creating favourable conditions for buyers.

 Frequently Asked Questions - Development